ott-lang/ott/README.md

 (require 'ott-mode)
 ```

-For installations using OPAM on \*nix systems, it is sufficient to use the following code, which will call `opam config var prefix` at load-time.
+For installations using opam on \*nix systems, it is sufficient to use the following code, which will call `opam config var prefix` at load-time.

 ```ELisp
 (setq opam-share (substring (shell-command-to-string "opam config var share") 0 -1))